JKRT/OLD_OMFrontend.jl/README.md

 # OMCompiler.jl
-A transalation of the OpenModelicaCompilers frontend into Julia.
+A translation of the OpenModelicaCompilers frontend into Julia.
 Stay tuned people